bioc/crisprScore/README.md

 ### OS Requirements

 This package is supported for macOS, Linux and Windows machines.
 Some functionalities are not supported for Windows machines.
-Packages were developed and tested on R version 4.2.1.
+Packages require R version 4.4 or higher.

-## Installation from Bioconductor
+## Installation

-`crisprScore` can be installed from from the Bioconductor devel branch using the following commands in a fresh R session:
+`crisprScore` can be installed from Bioconductor using the following commands in a fresh R session:

 ``` r
 if (!require("BiocManager", quietly = TRUE))